WWE Rumors: Scared Employees Reportedly Hiding From Vince McMahon During Television Tapings

 — WWE (@WWE) March 15, 2016

-The weekly shows have also experienced a massive dip in the ratings in recent weeks.
+The weekly shows have also experienced a massive ratings dip in recent weeks.
 Several top stars have taken a leave of absence as a result of social distancing, but the empty arenas and lack of substantial storylines have also made fans lose interest in WWE’s product.

-After the XFL resumed operations and all players and staff were laid off, McMahon filed for bankruptcy for the recently resurrected football league.
+After the XFL halted operations and all players and staff were laid off, McMahon filed for bankruptcy for the recently resurrected football league.
 Afterward, former XFL commissioner Oliver Luck filed a lawsuit against McMahon, citing wrongful termination as the reason.
 The legal drama stemming from this situation has undoubtedly factored into McMahon’s stress.

 It hasn’t been an easy few months for McMahon’s businesses, and he appears to be taking those frustrations out on WWE employees.